0

 For whom — and why now

 The Lucky Hand is not for everyone.
-And that's fine.
+And that's okay.

 It's for those who want to open — the tactile, physical experience of tearing open a booster and seeing what's inside — but who are no longer willing to pay €5-6 for a 70% chance of being disappointed.
-It's for those who grew up with Pokémon and want to rediscover that childhood emotion without the frustration of an adult who knows how to calculate mathematical expectation.
+It's for those who grew up with Pokémon and want to rediscover that childhood emotion without the frustration of an adult who can calculate a mathematical expectation.

-It's for those who give thoughtful gifts.
+It's for those who give with care.
 The parent who wants their child's Pokémon gift to be a real moment — not a disappointment wrapped in shiny plastic.
-The friend who knows the other person is knowledgeable and wants to live up to their expectations.
+The friend who knows the person opposite is knowledgeable and wants to live up to expectations.

 0